-Soupfin sharks (Galeorhinus galeus) are slow growing, long living, late maturing fish.
-They are listed on the IUCN’s Red List for threatened species as Vulnerable and stocks in South Africa are showing signs of being overfished.
+Soupfin sharks (Galeorhinus galeus) are slow-growing, long-living, late-maturing fish.
+They were recently listed as Critically Endangered on the IUCN Red List for threatened species and stocks in South Africa are showing signs of being overfished.

 2. How was it caught or farmed?Linefishing